james-card/coroutines/README.md

 * Renamed previous "state" memeber of the coroutine object to "context" and added a CoroutineState to track the running state of the coroutine.
 * Added thread safety to the libraries that is compile-time supported but runtime-disabled by default.
   * Compile-time support can be disabled by setting the `SINGLE_CORE_COROUTINES` define at compile time.
-  * Disabling thread safety at compile time also eliminates the need for dynamic memory.
 * Added a mechanism for the coroutine stack size to be set at runtime.
   * The default size is 16 KB.
   * The stack size is set in a multiple of 1 KB.
   * The minimum stack size is 1 KB irrespective of the size specified.
   * The stack size must be set before the first coroutine is created on the current thread.
+  * This size also defines the stack size for the main routine (the routine that calls coroutineCreate).

 Really, coroutines are best suited for embedded systems, but this approach can be used within an individual process as well.
 This implementation is provided for anyone who is looking for a full-featured C coroutines library.